The effects of tooth loss can be serious and impacting to our overall health. The goal of modern dentistry is...

 Your Expert Periodontist in Melbourne

 Dr. Nupur Kataria is our chief periodontist in Melbourne with over two decades of experience.
 At Melbourne Periocare, we offer the best diagnosis and treatment of gum diseases with utmost professionalism and care.
-Our clinic is equiped with modern facilities and we use state-of-art equipment in the treatment.
+Our clinic in Balwyn is equiped with modern facilities and we use state-of-art equipment in the treatment.
 When it comes to our work, we believe in:

 Healthy Gums – The Foundation For Healthy Smiles

 Periodontists are a specialist dental branch which focuses on the prevention, diagnosis and treatment of different diseases of the gums, or the supporting tissues of the teeth, as well as the maintenance of the health, functionality and appearance of those structures and tissues.
 This is what we specialise in and what we are passionate about.

 A periodontist is a fully qualified dentist who specializes in the prevention, diagnosis and treatment of periodontal disease and in the placement of dental implants.
 To be a board certified periodontist, an additional three years training in diagnosing and treating gum disease and associated conditions is undertaken.

 Periodontal disease affects 10-20% of the adult population.
 A dentist might advise their patients to see a periodontist if they uncover the signs of gum disease in the mouth.

 On some occasions, patients might choose to visit our periodontist clinic in Balwyn to assess their gum health if they have noticed any unpleasant symptoms in relation to their gums, such as bleeding or pain.
 Contant is if you are looking for a periodontist in melbourne.